RomLab/system-for-underfloor-heating-v2.0/README.md

 Picture 42: Individual count of intervals.
 </p>

-????
-Individual plans can also be paused using the slider button on the right.
-The general overview of the temperature plans of all rooms for the first floor is possible to see in the picture 43, similar overview is for the ground room.
+Individual plans can be paused using the slider button on the right.
+The general overview of the temperature plans of all rooms for the first floor is possible to see in the picture 43, similar overview is for the ground floor.

 <p align="center">
 <img src="description-pictures/software/all-temperature-plans-for-floor.png" width="1024px" alt="Overview of the temperature plans of all rooms.">